top of page

 Divorce causes all sorts of changes children must work through

 She has many emotions as she processes the changes that have happened in her world.
-It takes some time, but she learns to cope with the changes and her heart opens to loving new people who are introduced to her family.
+It takes some time, but she learns to cope with the changes and her heart opens to loving new people who are introduced in her family.
 At the end of the story, her mom meets someone new, and a stepdad is introduced.

 A Roadmap for parenting - links to helpful resource for many parenting needs